Glencore boss spends dividend cash to up stake

-LONDON Glencore (GLEN.L) Chief Executive Ivan Glasenberg has used part of his dividend income to buy an additional 10 million pounds ($15.5 million) of shares in the company, nudging his stake in the commodities trader higher to just over 15.8 percent.
+LONDON, June 7 Glencore Chief Executive Ivan Glasenberg has used part of his dividend income to buy an additional 10 million pounds ($15.5 million) of shares in the company, nudging his stake in the commodities trader higher to just over 15.8 percent.

 According to a regulatory filing, Glasenberg bought 2.9 million shares at a cost of 344.3 pence apiece on June 6.

-Glasenberg, who reaped almost $110 million in final dividends from his shares in Glencore, had said he would spend the cash on additional stock in the trader, which is in the throes of a $30 billion takeover of miner Xstrata XTA.L.
+Glasenberg, who reaped almost $110 million in final dividends from his shares in Glencore, had said he would spend the cash on additional stock in the trader, which is in the throes of a $30 billion takeover of miner Xstrata.

 Glencore said this was the first purchase in line with this plan.